 The Amaverde had left the Main-Danube canal and now sailed the broad waters of the Danube on its way to the lovely town of Regensburg.
 Last time we were here work was proceeding on the city’s old bridge.
 This time a lot of that work had been done on the section nearest the old town, although there’s plenty more to do.

-This is the place with Germany’s oldest fast food – sausage in a bun – kept the workers fed when the cathedral was originally built.
+This is the place where Germany’s oldest fast food – sausage in a bun – kept the workers fed when the cathedral was originally built.
 The sausage shop is still there, just near the bridge, but Pete and I didn’t partake this time (although we did last time) – too many people.
 But bratwurst in a bun is always available in the market square, so we went up there and ate along with a number of the locals (always a good sign), standing up at one of those high tables set up outside the food van.

 The town has the usual cobble-stoned streets lined with a variety of architecture, some with the half timbers of the 17th century, others from later dates.
 Autumn is showing on the trees and the high walls festooned with Boston ivy.
 There are lots of little streets and alleys both around the main square, and leading up into the town from the waterside.